 Bucket List Destinations in Our Long-term Travel Plans

-Yellowstone and Oregon – Although this trip was on our bucket list, we bit the bullet and visited it last year.
+Yellowstone and Oregon – Although this trip was on our bucket list, we bit the bullet and visited it in 2017.
 Yellowstone was a place my husband and I wanted to visit for aged, and although we really wanted to visit it with our son when he was older, impatience got the better of us.
 And even though he may not remember much of it, we all thoroughly enjoyed this trip and it gave us our road trip bug!

 Australia and New Zealand – If we are going to visit the Southern Hemisphere, we are going to visit both Australia and New Zealand in the one trip.
 Why go all that way only to visit one destination?
 It makes more sense to visit both in one go and tick them off the list together.
-If we ever manage to do this trip I think it’ll probably be a three or four-week trip to give us time to adjust to the new time zone and to take our time exploring two countries we’ve always wanted to visit,
+If we ever manage to do this trip I think it’ll probably be a three or four-week trip to give us time to adjust to the new time zone and to take our time exploring two countries we’ve always wanted to visit.

 Cambodia – Had either of us gone backpacking in our late teens or early twenties, we both agree Cambodia would have been top of our must-visit lists.
 I especially want to visit and photograph Angkor Wat.
 Every time I see pictures of it, or read a blog post about it, it sparks my interest yet again.
 But this is definitely one we’d like our son to have memories of.
 Cambodia sounds like such a beautiful country to visit and has so much more to offer travellers than Angkor Wat, including Siem Reap.